 SOC 210 Gerontology (HC) (4.00 SH).
 A study of the different social, biological, and demographic aspects of aging.
 Population characteristics of people over 65 as well as patterns of age-graded expectations will be examined.
 Special attention will be paid to the changing roles of the elderly in our society as well as attitudes toward aging.
 Meets Humanity and Culture Intellectual Perspective requirement (HC).

 SOC 214 Social Class in America (ST) (4.00 SH).
 An examination of the various forms and systems of social inequality in human societies, with attention to the mechanisms that perpetuate inequalities, ideologies that legitimate them, and possibilities for social mobility.
-Particular focus is on social class inequality in the contemporary United States and the social problems of poverty and homelessness.
+Particular focus is on the pronounced and growing income and wealth inequality in the contemporary United States and the social problems of poverty and food insecurity.
 Meets Social Thought and Tradition Intellectual Perspective requirement (ST).

 SOC 304 Social Change (4.00 SH).
 An investigation into processes by which large-scale modifications of societies occur, current thinking about social evolution, changes in modern society, and development in developing countries.
 Prerequisite: One lower-level sociology or criminal justice studies course or permission of instructor.